WildPetScience/Specification/README.md

   generated and registered with the WildPetScience servers.
 This code allows users to view and share their own data.

+##### System Image
+The Raspberry Pi boots its operating system from an SD card.
+In order for users to be able to use the system with as little setup as possible, we will distribute a system image designed specifically to run our software.
+Users will still have to burn their own SD cards, but this is only solvable if we handle physical distribution of the cards, which is beyond the scope of the project.
+This approach leaves the option to run the application manually open for technical users and developers.

 ### Server
 In this specification, the server runs a web application to receive and visualise data from all clients.